 c.
 The number of years in the program.
 While the school does not have a maximum duration of appointment, preference is given to students who are in their first four years of the program, then to fifth-year students, then sixth-year students, etc.

-3. Students on probation may not hold service appointments.
+3. Students on probation may not hold service appointments without written permission from the Director of the Doctoral Program.

-4. Students holding service appointments may not engage in teaching or other professional service outside the Business School without written approval of the Director of the Doctoral Program.
+4. Students holding service appointments may not engage in teaching or other professional service outside the Foster School without written approval of the Director of the Doctoral Program.

 5. Appointments for more than half-time (20 hours per week) commitment may not be made without approval of the Director of the Doctoral Program and the Dean of the Graduate School.

 6. Unless there is a compelling reason to act otherwise, no student may be appointed to or continue to hold an appointment if the student receives a substantial fellowship or scholarship.
-Students receiving fellowships or scholarships from sources outside the Business School should inform the Director of the Doctoral Program.
+Students receiving fellowships or scholarships from sources outside the Foster School should inform the Director of the Doctoral Program.

 B. Teaching Assistantship (TA)